atsaloli/cicd/01-setting-up-ci/22-registering-our-first-runner.md

 sudo gitlab-runner list
 ```

-You should also see it in the GitLab UI, under Settings -> CI/CD Pipelines.
+You should also see it in the GitLab UI, under `Settings -> CI/CD Pipelines`.